Serena20003/money_tree/README.md

    a.
 Type `python -m venv .venv` in the terminal (This will create a ".venv" directory where your virtual environment and its dependencies are installed.)
    b.
 Activate environment by typing `source .venv/bin/activate` in terminal (MacOS)
    c.
 Install steamlit by typing `pip install streamlit` in the environment (you should see `.venv➜ ` at the start of the line before installing)
-3. Type `streamlit run Home.py` to run the main page of the app!
+3. Type `streamlit run Start.py` to run the main page of the app!

+# MongoDB (future)

-4. Download MongoDB driver - PyMongo - with `python -m pip install "pymongo[srv]"==3.12` to talk with MongoDB database
+1. Download MongoDB driver - PyMongo - with `python -m pip install "pymongo[srv]"==3.12` to talk with MongoDB database
-5. Install Python certificate using `/Applications/Python\ 3.13/Install\ Certificates.command`
+2. Install Python certificate using `/Applications/Python\ 3.13/Install\ Certificates.command`